gryphonshafer/pnwquizzing/docs/resources_for_quizzing/PNW-Specific_rules.md

 ## Great West Invitational (GWI) Qualification

-We will invite quizzers by year-to-date average, but we will now require quizzers to be eligible by their track of their memorization and assurance they've memorize at least 50% of the material at the synonymous quality level or better.
+We invite quizzers by year-to-date average, but we require quizzers to be eligible by their tracking of their memorization of at least 50% of the material at the synonymous quality level or better.
 Coaches will have the final say as to whether a quizzers of theirs has fulfilled this requirement.

 ## Meet Cancellation due to Inclement Weather